Table of Contents

-- The first is that it can be outrageously expensive to renew a term policy.
+- The first is that it can be expensive to renew a term policy.

-Here’s an example: Let’s say a 45-year-old man has a 20-year term policy that includes a 10-year conversion clause.
+Let’s say a 45-year-old man has a 20-year term policy that includes a 10-year conversion clause.
 Nine years into the life of the contract, he develops a health issue, such as heart disease or diabetes.
-Because he’s still within his 10-year conversion period, he can convert his temporary policy to a permanent one without the need for another physical exam.
-By converting his policy, he winds up with the same coverage at a lower annual premium than if he were to start all over with a brand-new policy.
+Because he’s within his 10-year conversion period, he can convert his temporary policy to a permanent one without another physical exam.

-If his term life insurance policy had been written without the conversion clause, he would be facing an expiring policy and costly renewal premiums — if he were able to get insured at all, given his change in health status.
+If his term life insurance policy was written without the conversion clause, he would be facing an expiring policy and costly renewal premiums.
+That’s assuming he was able to get insured at all, given his change in health status.

-In most cases, a conversion option allows you to convert all or part of your term policy to a permanent policy without additional underwriting — which means you probably won’t have to take a physical exam when you convert your policy.
+In most cases, a conversion option lets you convert all or part of your term policy to a permanent policy without additional underwriting.
+That means you probably won’t have to take a physical exam when you convert your policy.
 The conversion needs to be done within a specified time frame or before you reach a certain age.
 Either way, you must take advantage of the option to convert the policy before the term ends.
 You can’t convert it afterward.

 When buying a term life insurance policy, always ask if there’s a conversion option.
 Think of it as leasing your insurance policy with the option to buy it at some point.